 The following content is reference material related to the Major Command, Commanding Officer, Officer in Charge, Executive Officer and Command Master Chief / Chief of the Boat courses.

 Secretary of Defense James N. Mattis has announced that the president has nominated U.S. Naval War College alumnus Adm.
-Philip S. Davidson for reappointment to the rank of admiral, and assignment as commander, U.S. Pacific Command, Honolulu, Hawaii.
+Philip S. Davidson for reappointment to the rank of admiral, and assignment as commander, U.S. Indo-Pacific Command, Honolulu, Hawaii.
 Davidson is currently serving as commander, U.S. Fleet Forces Command, Norfolk, Virginia.

 Vice Adm.
 Lisa Franchetti is a native of Rochester, New York.
 She received her commission in 1985 through the Naval Reserve Officer Training Corps Program at Northwestern University, where she received a Bachelor of Science in Journalism.
 She also attended the Naval War College and holds a master’s in organizational management from the University of Phoenix.
 On March 1, 2018 Vice Adm.
 Franchetti assumed command of U.S. 6th Fleet.
 Her operational tours include auxiliaries officer and first division officer on USS Shenandoah (AD 44); navigator and jumboization coordinator on USS Monongahela (AO 178); operations officer on USS Moosbrugger (DD 980); combat systems officer and chief staff officer for Destroyer Squadron (DESRON) 2; executive officer of USS Stout (DDG 55); and assistant surface operations officer on USS George Washington Strike Group.
 She commanded USS Ross (DDG 71) and DESRON-21, embarked on USS John C. Stennis (CVN 74).
 She also served as commander of Pacific Partnership 2010, embarked on USNS Mercy (T-AH 19).